4-point player: Lower limb amputees

 ISOD classified A1 players may be found in this class.
 This ISOD class is for people who have both legs amputated above the knee.
 There is a lot of variation though in which IWBF class these players may be put into.
 Those with hip articulations are generally classified as 3-point players, while those with slightly longer leg stumps in this class are 3.5-point players.
 Those above the knee amputees with the longest stumps who use prosthetic legs may be classified as 4-point players.
 Lower limb amputations effect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-A1 basketball players use around 120% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A1 basketball players use around 120% more oxygen to walk or run the same distance as someone without a lower limb amputation.

 ISOD classified A2 players can be classified a 4-point players, especially if the amputation type is a hip disarticulation.
 A2 players can have issues with controlling their sideways movements.
-A2 players use around 87% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A2 players use around 87% more oxygen to walk or run the same distance as someone without a lower limb amputation.

 ISOD classified A3 tend to be classified a 4-point players or 4.5-point players, though they could also be classified as 3.5-point players.
 The cutoff point between the three classes is generally based on the location of the amputations.
 People with amputations longer than 2/3rds the length of their thigh are generally 4.5-point players.
 Those with shorter amputations are 4-point players.
 A3 players use around 41% more oxygen to walk or run the same distance as someone without a lower limb amputation.
 Players in this class can have issues with controlling their sideways movements.

 ISOD classified A4 tend to be classified a 4-point players or 4.5-point players.
 The cutoff point between the two classes is generally based on the location of the amputations.
 People with amputations longer than 2/3rds the length of their thigh are generally 4.5-point players.
 Those with shorter amputations are 4-point players.
 A4 basketball players use around 7% more oxygen to walk or run the same distance as someone without a lower limb amputation.